-Related - NSPCC Harmful Sexual Behaviour Framework Audit Tool sexual abuse do so because they want it to stop.
-It is important, therefore, that children are always listened to and taken seriously and (as in all cases of abuse or neglect) that our reporting system is followed systematically without fail.
+All staff and volunteers must be aware that adults or children who use children to meet their own sexual needs abuse both girls and boys of all ages.
+In all cases, children who tell someone about sexual abuse do so because they want it to stop.
+It is important, therefore, that children are always listened to, reassured, taken seriously, and (as in all cases of abuse or neglect) that our reporting system is followed systematically without fail.